 The Miami Dolphins appear to be in good shape for the upcoming season, pushing for a playoff berth.
 As for the Patriots, they went on an unprecedented shopping spree in Free Agency.

-The division has three up-and-coming head coaches like Sean McDermott, Brian Flores, and Robert Saleh.
+The division has three up-and-coming head coaches in Sean McDermott, Brian Flores, and Robert Saleh.
 All three will battle with the Dark Lord of the NFL in Bill Belichick in what should be an entertaining battle.

 Let’s have a little 2020 recap and how the teams shape up for the 2021 season.
 Of course, a betting guide on the AFC East is also included.
 Let’s dive into it.